 During my visits I spend time walking, drawing, videoing, note-taking and documenting experiences, sensations and observations.
 Walking stretches of the South West Coastal Footpath afford fabulous opportunities to breathe in, absorb and internalise the sights, sounds, movements and connections between myself, the birds, the rocks, cliffs and the sea.
 The works seek to balance the seemingly fragile and chaotic motion and transience of the birds against the expansiveness of the sea, shoreline and sky.

-‘The works are created in layers, alternately recording and expressing both the substance and at times elusive essence of birds, water, shoreline, mudflats and sky, identifying the relationship between them.
+The paintings are created in layers, alternately recording and expressing both the substance and at times elusive essence of all aspects of the painting, identifying the relationship between them.
 Broad swathes of light and colour characterise and counterpoint the linear qualities in many of the works.

 ‘Using the personal and interpretive possibilities of drawing and painting, yet derived from the immediacy and documentation of video, these works combine analysis and emotion.’